 Empathy: How can it be used with me, and how can I use it better toward others?*

-*I’m writing from my personal perspective, but these actions apply everywhere!
+*I’m writing from my personal perspective, but these actions apply in many scenarios.

 What I’m about to suggest requires going out of our comfort zones just slightly, setting aside stubbornness, for both me and you.